The Patriotic Millionaires

 - Tax receipts from millionaires, billionaires and corporations should comprise a greater proportion of federal tax receipts.

-The group first came together in 2010 to demand an end to the Bush tax cuts for millionaires, instantly sparking the public's attention.
+The group first came together in 2010 to demand an end to the Bush tax cuts for millionaires, instantly sparking the public’s attention.
 Overnight, the group became a media sensation.
-Over the last six years, the group has generated hundreds of millions of dollars’ worth of media attention, appearing on outlets from the Daily Show with John Stewart to the PBS NewsHour; from the front page of the Boston Globe to The History Channel.
+Over the last six years, the group has generated hundreds of millions of dollars’ worth of media attention, appearing on outlets from the Daily Show with Jon Stewart to the PBS NewsHour; from the front page of the Boston Globe to The History Channel.
 The Patriotic Millionaires’ reach is so vast that the President of the Czech Republic referenced the group in an address to the Czech Parliament.
 The largest television station in Japan and a major Swedish magazine both did feature stories on the group.
-We had the honor of joining the President in the White House in 2012 for his Tax Day address and in 2014 for the signing of the Executive Order raising wages for federal contract employees.
+They had the honor of joining the President in the White House in 2012 for his Tax Day address and in 2014 for the signing of the Executive Order raising wages for federal contract employees.

 The Patriotic Millionaires’ book Re-Negotiating Power and Money in America outlines the group’s core values and suggests specific pieces of legislation to advance those values.